Wired vs Wireless Charging

 It’s probably worthwhile to invest in a wireless charging pad for your phone.
 It will prolong the life of your phone and make keeping your handset fully charged super easy.

-If you’ve got an issue with your phone’s charging port or wireless charging we can help you repair it.
+If you’ve got an issue with your phone’s charging port or wireless charging not working we can help you repair it.
 Get in touch today or look up your phone to book a repair in less than three minutes.